 This media kit is intended for journalists who cover Remembrance Day.
-We offer a multitude of resources that could interest your audience and readers.
+We offer a multitude of resources that could interest your listeners, readers and viewers.

 Our rich collection is full of records, photographs, films, music and works of art that can accompany or supplement an article, report or program segment.
-Through these archives, follow the brave men and women who heroically took part in these wars.
+Through these archives, you can follow the brave people who heroically took part in these wars.